timelygator/TimelyGator/docs/sprint/Sprint1.md

 > As a potential user, I want to know how the application works and what features are available.

 - [x] Create a landing page with an overview of the application.
-- [ ] Add a feature list with descriptions.
+- [ ] Add a feature list with descriptions. (reason: Basic templates have to be finalized before uploading with a feature list with description)

 > As a user, I want to maintain my profile and settings.

 - [x] Create a profile page with user information.
 - [x] Add Theme toggle for light and dark mode.
+(A bit buggy ([Issue #38](https://github.com/timelygator/TimelyGator/issues/38)))
-- [x] Add settings page for customizing the application.
+- [ ] Add settings page for customizing the application. (reason: Settings/Controls have to be finalized)

 > As a user, I want a centralized dashboard for tracking time and goals.

 - [x] Create a dashboard with time tracking and goal setting.
 - [x] Add a daily, weekly, and monthly view for tracking time.
 - [x] Show browser insights and tracking data.

 ### Backend